 In the early days of starting up, the ability to scale is overrated.
 “Scale,” in case you haven’t heard the term, refers to the concept that there are processes in place that are fast, cheap, and repeatable because there will soon be millions of customers who generate billions of dollars of revenue. […]

 Once upon a time there were two engineering PhDs who were clueless about how to start a company.
 All they knew how to do was code.
 They were so desperate for money and adult supervision that when an experienced businessperson showed interest and offered to help raise money, they, in their own words, “followed him like dogs.” […]

 After my visit to Stuttgart, I went to Berlin to speak for Russell Reynolds.
 Berlin is a very interesting city with many places to visit.

 These are pictures from the Porsche factory in Stuttgart.
 I even got a ride in a 918!

 These are my pictures from the Mercedes-AMG facility.
 This is where the AMG GT is made.

 In the real world, you don’t have infinite resources; you don’t have a perfect product; and you don’t sell to a growing market without competition.
-You’re also not omnipotent, so you cannot enforce what people think your brand represents.
-Under these assumptions, most companies need all the help they can get with branding. […]
+You’re also not omnipotent, so you cannot control what people think of your brand.
+Under these assumptions, most companies need all the help they can get. […]